 You can call a friend or a family member.
 You can also access confidential support on campus and off campus.
-The Sexual Assault Victim Advocate (SAVA), the Multifaith Chaplains, and the counselors in Bates Counseling and Psychological Services can provide support and counseling during regular business hours and by appointment.
+The Confidential Resource Advisor (CRA), the Multifaith Chaplains, and the counselors in Bates Counseling and Psychological Services can provide support and counseling during regular business hours and by appointment.

 Students wishing to speak to a mental health counselor after hours may call 207-786-6200 and press 0 to be connected immediately with mental health professional.
 In addition, Sexual Assault Prevention and Response Services (800-871-7741) can provide 24-hour confidential advocacy and support.

 Other on-campus after-hours assistance can be accessed by contacting Campus Safety (207-786-6254).

 More information about support resources is available here.

 Seek medical care to assess immediate health care needs.